Evry Schatzman

 Evry Léon Schatzman (16 September 1920 – 25 April 2010) was a French scientist hailed as "the father of modern French astrophysics".

 Background

+Schatzman was born in Romanian-Jewish family.
 His father, Benjamin Schatzman, was a dentist born in Tulcea, Romania, and emigrated at a young age with his family to Palestine.
 Schatzman began his studies at the École normale supérieure in November 1939.

-After the German invasion of France, Schatzman, who was Jewish, fled occupied France, arriving in Lyon in January 1942.
+After the German invasion of France, Schatzman fled occupied France, arriving in Lyon in January 1942.
 He worked there for a year and then moved to Haute-Provence Observatory where he hid under the pseudonym Antoine Emile Louis Sellier.